Welcome to Your Whole Baby!

 Circumcision is a lucrative business.
 It is a relatively quick amputation with a relatively high price tag.
 It's easy and consistent income.

 American doctors are educated in American hospitals.
 The tradition of circumcision is so ingrained in our society, most doctors are not educated on the many important and pleasurable functions of foreskin.
 Doctors are not immune to cultural conditioning.
-While many, if not most, American doctors push circumcision on patients, more and more American doctors are beginning to speak out against circumcision.
+While many American doctors push circumcision on patients, more and more American doctors are beginning to speak out against circumcision.

 Step 6: Read a Mother's Regret Story

 There are too many stories of mothers' regrets to count, each one heartbreaking for mother and son.
 Here are a few of those stories.